Graduate Student Associates

 The Mittal Institute provides:

-- Desk space in a shared office for either one semester and/or an academic year which includes shared access to printers and other office amenities (which may include computer monitor, keyboard, and mouse, as available)
+- Floating desk access and access to printers and other office amenities (which may include computer monitor, keyboard, and mouse, as available) at the LMSAI office upon request.

 - Financial support for research activities and workshops with application and approval